Backlight photography tips for magical photos

 1. Lens hood

-I always shoot with a lens hood on my lens.
+I always photograph with a lens hood on my lens.
 Apart from it providing shade over the front of my lens, and therefore helping to avoid lens flare, it also offers a bit of protection for the glass as it sticks out further than the end of the lens.

 A lens hood works for your lens the way your hand helps your eyes when you shade your eyes from the sun.